Uterine Artery Embolization & Pregnancy

 If you’re still nervous about the potential effects of uterine artery embolization on your future pregnancy, know that many women have had perfectly healthy pregnancies following uterine artery embolization.
 And while pregnancy outcomes should certainly be a big factor in your decision, they’re not the only factor.
 Uterine artery embolization is also the least invasive treatment option for uterine fibroids, and also provides the fastest recovery, making it ideal for busy women and women that want to avoid invasive surgery.

-Yes, pregnancy is possible after uterine artery embolization.
+Yes, pregnancy after uterine artery embolization is possible.
 Several studies have reported high rates of successful, healthy pregnancies following the procedure, and at ProFibroidMD, we’ve personally been witness to successful, healthy pregnancies following uterine artery embolization.

 Which fibroid treatment option is best for future pregnancy?